-A total of 21 farm-related fatalities were documented in Indiana during 2019.
-This is 30.5% lower than the average number of fatalities documented annually since 1970 (30.2).
-The lowest number ever documented in the last 48 years was 8 in 2006.
+Twenty-five farm-related fatalities were documented in Indiana during 2020.
+This is 16.4% lower than the average number of fatalities documented annually since 1970 (29.9).
+As shown in Figure 1, the lowest number ever documented in the last 51 years was 8 in 2006.
 The highest numbers documented in the last 50 years were 54 in 1981, 49 in 1990 and 44 in 2016.
-Though the total average number of annual fatalities over that 50-year time span has continued downward, a spike in numbers in 2016, 2017, and 2018 slowed that encouraging trend.
+Though the total average number of annual fatalities over that 50-year time span has continued downward, spikes in 2016, 2017, and 2018 slowed that encouraging trend.

-Figure 1 provides a 50-year historical look at the frequency of documented fatalities since 1970.
 The frequency of these events has been rather erratic over the years, but as previously indicated, there has been an overall decline in the average annual number of fatal incidents.
-It should be recognized that during early years incidents were less likely to be documented, making the decline even more noteworthy.
+It should be recognized that during early years incidents were less likely to be documented due to limited access to records such as online sources, making the decline even more noteworthy.

 Figure 1.
-50 year summary of farm-related fatalities: 1970-2019
+51-year summary of farm-related fatalities: 1970-2020

 No specific factor(s) has been identified that has contributed to the reoccurring spikes (or declines) in frequency.
 Other than incidents involving tractors and farm machinery, agents of injury have varied widely.
 This lack of consistency makes targeting limited prevention resources difficult, except for tractor-related incidents.
-The continued incidence of tractor rollovers indicates that a greater focus on the value of Rollover Protection Structures (ROPS) - especially on tractors used for mowing - could prove beneficial.
-The continued occurrence of children and youth involved in fatal incidents in 2019 highlights the importance of injury prevention educational programs targeting those under the age of 18.
+The continued occurrence of tractor-related incidents such as overturns and runovers indicates that a greater focus on the value of Rollover Protection Structures (ROPS) - especially on tractors used for mowing - could prove beneficial.

-The age of the victims in 2019 ranged from 3 to 88 and averaged 50.7, which is lower than the average age of Indiana farmers, currently at 55.5.
+The age of the victims in 2020 ranged from 26 to 96 and averaged 61.1, which is substantially higher than the average age of Indiana farmers, currently at 55.5.
 A true comparison cannot, however, be made since the pool of farmers included to determine the average age does not include children under the age of 18.
 Historically, farmers over the age of 60, including many who work only part time, have accounted for a disproportionate number of farm-related injuries.
+Recent spikes in frequencies of fatalities over the past 10 years makes this population of older farmers a special concern.

 Figure 2.
-Average Age of farm-related fatalities 1994-2019
+Average age of farm-related fatalities 1994-2020